-This track is most applicable to community teams, and we recommend at least three team participants so that you can actively participate in hands-on planning for your community.
+While we invite any citizens willing to invest their time and resources to become a part of the community development process, this track is most applicable to community teams.
+We recommend at least three team participants so that you can actively participate in hands-on planning for your community.

 This session would also benefit those interested in adopting a team-based approach to community development and those involved in the strategic planning process for their community.

 - How to create trust among individuals in your community and get the right people “on the bus.”